kfjahnke/envutil/README.md

 down' you obtain better quality pyramid levels, because they suffer less from the inevitable degradation due to decimation, which necessarily introduces some aliasing, because the low-pass never successfully eliminates the upper half of the frequency band completely.
-By the time you 'reach down' to a level 'a few steps down', no intermediate decimations have taken place, so the only effect is what the twining filter does to the signal.
+Especially if one limits the choice of filter to all-positive, there is a good deal of high frequency left in the result which will alias when the signal is decimated.
+Using the scheme described above, by the time you 'reach down' to a level 'a few steps down', no intermediate decimations have taken place, so the only effect is what the twining filter does to the signal - and you can shape that kernel any way you like.